-He will come again in glory to judge the living and the dead, and his kingdom will have no end.

-The Prayers of the People

-The people kneel or stand as able.

-The Leader and People pray responsively

-Father, we pray for your holy Catholic Church;

-That we all may be one.
+The Prayers of the People The people kneel or stand as able.
+The Leader and People pray responsively Father, we pray for your holy Catholic Church; That we all may be one.
 Grant that every member of the Church may truly and humbly serve you; That your Name may be glorified by all people.

-We pray for all bishops, priests, and deacons;

-That they may be faithful ministers of your Word and Sacraments.
+We pray for all bishops, priests, and deacons; That they may be faithful ministers of your Word and Sacraments.
 We pray for all who govern and hold authority in the nations of the world; That there may be justice and peace on the earth.

-Give us grace to do your will in all that we undertake;

-That our works may find favor in your sight.
+Give us grace to do your will in all that we undertake; That our works may find favor in your sight.
 Have compassion on those who suffer from any grief or trouble; That they may be delivered from their distress.
 Give to the departed eternal rest.
 Let light perpetual shine upon them.
 We praise you for your saints who have entered into joy; May we also come to share in your heavenly kingdom.
+Gracious God, On this Memorial Day, we pray for those who courageously laid down their lives for the cause of freedom.
+May the examples of their sacrifice inspire in us the selfless love of Your Son, our Lord Jesus Christ.
 Let us pray for our own needs and those of others.

-Silence

-We pray especially for: Please refer to your bulletin insert.
+Silence We pray especially for those we name out loud or silently in our hearts.
 Amen.

-The Priest says

-Accept the fervent prayers of your people; in the multitude of your mercies, look with compassion upon us and all who turn to you for help; for you are gracious, O lover of souls, and to you we give glory, Father, Son, and Holy Spirit, now and for ever.
-Amen

-The Deacon says

-Let us confess our sins against God and our neighbor.
+The Deacon says Let us confess our sins against God and our neighbor.
 Silence may be kept.

-The Prayers of the People

-The prayers of the People follow the form of a litany, with the Leader offering petitions to God and the People responding or affirming the petition.
+The Prayers of the People The prayers of the People follow the form of a litany, with the Leader offering petitions to God and the People responding affirming the petition.
 These are the prayers of the entire community where we offer to God our concerns for the Church and the surrounding world.
-Prayers of the People always follow a particular order: prayers for the Universal Church, its mission and its members, for the Nation and all in authority, for the welfare of the world, for the concerns of the local community, for those who suffer or are in any trouble, for life's blessings, and for the departed.
+Prayers of the People always follow a particular order: prayers for the Universal Church, its mission and its members, for the Nation and all in authority, for the welfare of the world, for the concerns of the local community, for those who suffer or are in any trouble, for life's

-Minister and People
+and

+for

+the

+blessings,

+departed.

-Most merciful God, we confess that we have sinned against you in thought, word, and deed, by what we have done, and by what we have left undone.
+Minister and People Most merciful God, we confess that we have sinned against you in thought, word, and deed, by what we have done, and by what we have left undone.
 We have not loved you with our whole heart; we have not loved our neighbors as ourselves.
 We are truly sorry and we humbly repent.
 For the sake of your Son Jesus Christ, have mercy on us and forgive us; that we may delight in your will, and walk in your ways, to the glory of your Name.
 Amen.

 Silence

 The Absolution

 Almighty God have mercy on you, forgive you all your sins through our Lord Jesus Christ, strengthen you in all goodness, and by the power of the Holy Spirit keep you in eternal life.
 Amen.

+The Peace

+After the Prayers of the People, the Priest extends Christ's peace to the congregation and the congregation shares the peace with one another.
+The Peace is real and also symbolic.
+It is real because in the forgiveness of our sins we are restored to Christ's peace.
+It is also the way we remind ourselves that because we have received the gift of God's forgiveness we can and must be reconciled to one another.

 †The Peace

-Celebrant The peace of the Lord be with you always.
+Deacon The peace of the Lord be with you always.

+People And also with you.